shandrayu/performance-engineering-ucu/homework_1/report.md

-# Lab execution report
+# Homework 1 execution report

 ## Goal

-Figure out what is wrong with a program
+Figure out what is going on with a program.

 ## Tools used